JJ/perl6em/txt/0-intro.md

-<a id="orgd6b64f7"></a>

 # The tools of the trade

-Programming is learned by programming; but in order to actually make the programs work and do something you have to use programs that are run from operating systems, in fact *prototyping*; Seen in another way, you are trying to solve a problem for a target audience, yourself, by choosing the right tools.
+Programming is learned by programming; but in order to actually make the programs work and do something you have to use programs that are run from operating systems command lines and user interfaces, in fact *prototyping*; looking at it from another angle, you are trying to solve a problem for a target audience, yourself, by choosing the right tools.
 In this phase you will find that there is no perfect tool for doing everything.